 Plants actually get all they need to survive, and then some, through hydroponic gardening systems.
 Hydroponic units are designed to give plants access to all the light, minerals, moisture, and space they need to thrive.

 Plants, too, thrive in a situation where they get all of their needs met.
 When the conditions are optimal and they get sufficient nutrients, plants grow well.
-Plants have limited growth when they lack important nutrients or when the nutrients are not in the right balance.
 And hydroponically grown plants grow better away from most pests such as insects, worms, and fungi.

 Pros and Cons

-- Knowledge level - You do need to do your research and know what you're doing to build a successful hydroponics garden.
+- Steep learning curve: You do need to do your research and know what you're doing to build a successful hydroponics garden.

 - Growing plants in water saves your back.
 You do not need to prepare any soil or remove any weeds.
 Physically, hydroponic gardening is much easier on your joints than soil-based gardening.